16 Grief Affirmations for Coping With Loss

 Sometimes we talk of “managing” grief, and it’s true, there is no shortage of grief management programs, but I find this a rather strange concept.
-Grief is an emotion so deep, so ever changing, it’s like the ocean—and one cannot manage the ocean.
+Grief is an emotion so deep, so ever-changing, it’s like the ocean—and one cannot manage the ocean.
 You can encounter the ocean, observe the ocean, respect the ocean, ride on the ocean, even predict—though not always—what the ocean will do.
 It will overtake.
 It will recede.
-So, too, it is with grief.
+So, too, it is with the deep sadness brought on by grief.
 It is a huge and fluid thing.

 Dealing with grief and loss is as natural as water is to the planet, a part of life intrinsic to our experience not just as humans but as life forces of any shape.
 But it’s still wretched, isn’t it?
 That it’s commonplace doesn’t make our hearts break less.
 If we’re supported, though, and careful navigators, it is possible to emerge from the ocean of grief with newfound resiliency.
 May these affirmations offer some comfort as you go through that process and strive for deeper meaning.